Head to Head Comparison: Logan Ridge Finance (LRFC) & The Competition

-Logan Ridge Finance (NASDAQ: LRFC) is one of 42 public companies in the “Investors, not elsewhere classified” industry, but how does it contrast to its competitors?
-We will compare Logan Ridge Finance to related companies based on the strength of its risk, profitability, analyst recommendations, earnings, valuation, institutional ownership and dividends.
+Logan Ridge Finance (NASDAQ: LRFC) is one of 42 publicly-traded companies in the “Investors, not elsewhere classified” industry, but how does it compare to its competitors?
+We will compare Logan Ridge Finance to similar companies based on the strength of its risk, profitability, valuation, dividends, institutional ownership, earnings and analyst recommendations.

-This table compares Logan Ridge Finance and its competitors gross revenue, earnings per share (EPS) and valuation.

 Analyst Recommendations

-This is a breakdown of current recommendations for Logan Ridge Finance and its competitors, as reported by MarketBeat.
+This is a breakdown of recent recommendations and price targets for Logan Ridge Finance and its competitors, as reported by MarketBeat.

 |Sell Ratings